bausano/bitcoin-broker/DESIGN.md

 lasted at least N days, the algorithm will require larger margins to sell the bitcoins.

-Another factor that incluences the required margin is how much bitcoin do we have in the owned purchases.
+Another factor that influences the required margin is how much bitcoin do we have in the owned purchases.
 The less bitcoin we own, the higher margin we required in order to sell.